-- If you don't already have a password-protected online dealer resource for images, logos, and customizable marketing pieces (direct mail, web banner ads, billboard designs, tv and radio commercials), consider building one over the next 12 months.
+- If you don't already have a password-protected online dealer resource for images, logos, and customizable marketing pieces (direct mail, web banner ads, billboard designs, tv and radio commercials, etc.), consider building one over the next 12 months.

 - Keep your policies fresh.
-Are you allowing co-op dollars to be spent online and in social media?
-If not, start...today.
+Are you allowing co-op dollars to be spent online and on social media?
+If not, start... today.

 - Be generous and flexible with the media you allow in your co-op program, but rigid with the messaging and design.

 - Consider allowing more aggressive percentages (75%?
-100%?) for those areas dealers seem to be lacking representation and expertise (search PPC, email marketing, social advertising).
+100%?) for those areas that dealers seem to be lacking: representation and expertise (search PPC, email marketing, social advertising, etc.).

 - Consider allowing periods of increased percentage reimbursement (i.e. 100% reimbursement during peak sales months rather than, say, 50%.)

 Implement these things and you'll keep dealer tails wagging... without them wagging the dog.